nestybox/sysbox/docs/user-guide/configuration.md

 ```
 $ docker run --runtime=sysbox-runc -it --rm -v /path/to/somefile:/mnt/somefile -e SYSBOX_SKIP_UID_SHIFT=/mnt/somefile alpine

-# This shows the container is rootless:
+# This shows the container is using a fake-root:
 / # cat /proc/self/uid_map
          0     165536      65536